datacenter/pyaci/docs/user/introduction.rst

 Status
 ------

-PyACI is not the official Python bindings for CISCO ACI.
+PyACI is not the official Python bindings for Cisco ACI.
 It is provided as an alternative.
 For an official Python API, please look at Cobra.